 6. Sit tight

-Sit tight is a strange English idiom and it literally means that you sit down squeezing your body in a tight way, which if you did would be very uncomfortable, not to mention you’d look really strange.
+Sit tight is a great example of why you can’t translate idioms in English word-for-word.
+It literally would mean that you sit down squeezing your body in a tight way—which if you did would be very uncomfortable, not to mention you’d look really strange.

 But if a person tells you to sit tight they want you to wait patiently and take no action until you hear otherwise.

 “Mrs. Carter, do you have any idea when the exam results are going to come out?”